Ultimate Guide to a Dental Practice Rebranding [Free Checklist]

 It is not very likely that your practice has been associated with a corporate collapse or crime, but if your dental practice reputation is not healthy, then you will need to do some repair work.
 In many cases, it will be possible, and preferable, to repair your brand without rebranding.
 Simply renaming the company and coming out with a new logo and dental website is a shady way to get out from under negative publicity.

-Sometimes your brand can end up being associated with something that you have no control over and had nothing to do with, but it can still bring up negative thoughts and emotions in your customers.
+Sometimes, your brand can end up being associated with something that you have no control over and have nothing to do with, but it can still bring up negative thoughts and emotions in your customers.
 A good example of this is the sports drink Tsunami, which had to rebrand in 2005 after a giant tsunami killed hundreds of thousands in Indonesia.

 5. Out-of-Date Brand Image